 Every year, millions of people take the opportunity to use January 1 as a fresh start.

-After another challenging, strange, and difficult year in 2021, many eagerly anticipate 2022 with the hope of change and new possibilities.
+After another challenging year, many eagerly anticipate the next year with the hope of change and new possibilities.

 - One widely quoted statistic notes that 92% of people don’t follow through on their resolutions.

 - Another showed 80% of people give up on their resolutions by the second week in February.

 - A third study identified that 88% of those who set New Year’s Resolutions fail, even though 52% were confident of success at the beginning.